Codecademy/docs/.github/CONTRIBUTING.md

 ## Some checks are not running how do I fix this?

 This is just a glitch.
 Take away 1 character and add it back to force the checks to rerun and this will fix the problem.
+Don't forget to give the checks a few minutes to run before doing this.

 ## What do I need to do before creating new entries?